ermannolocascio/gantt/README.md

 In this code, I have created a CRM for booking purposes.

 In a nutshell, the client can select a single timeslot or timerange and send a booking proposal to the slot owner.
 If accepted, a payment process starts, and once the bank confirms the payment, the calendar is reserved for the client.
+A series of emails and notifications are sent to the calendar owner and the client to handle the process.
+Email are sent via *phpmailer*.

 ## Technologies